If neighbourhood noise is a problem for you, there are a number of approaches you can take to try to resolve the matter.

 In cases where an acceptable resolution is not possible, the Town's Environmental Health Services team can be called on to help.

-If you would like the Town to become involved, please complete a Noise Complaint Form(PDF, 102KB)
+If you would like the Town to become involved, please complete a Noise Complaint-Form Report it here.

 An Environmental Health Officer will investigate and attempt to resolve the problem without initiating any formal action.
 In most cases, the complaint is resolved at this level.